spechtacular/thia/README.md

 - [x] event_volunteer_id is used in link from event_volunteers_list page to event_prep page.
 - [x] fix event-volunteers page display of volunteer data
 - [x] fix tickets_purchased updates
+- [ ] Add support for media file access
+- [x] write scripts to modify camera video as needed
+- [ ] Add separate portal for user access
+- [ ] Implement an API for mobile apps or customers to download data.
+- [ ] Evaluate meetup for code reuse in the ScareWare app
+- [ ]

 - [ ] Breakup selenium code and create shared libraries for common functions
+- [ ] signup for email/sms provider
+- [ ] email API implemented
+- [ ] SMS API implemented
+- [ ] Add support for multiple environments.
+At least dev,test, and prod environments.
 - [ ] Add Docker support for easier deployment
 - [ ] migrate code to Linux mini computer
 - [ ] Add Selenium automation to create test events